 The handbook ensures that staff are aware of their information governance responsibilities and follow best practice guidelines ensuring the necessary safeguards and appropriate use of person-identifiable and confidential information.

-Under the Blackpool GRAND THEATRE Confidentiality Code of Conduct, all our staff are also required to protect your information, and inform you of how your information will be used.
+All our staff are also required to protect your information, and inform you of how your information will be used.
 This includes, in most circumstances, allowing you to decide if and how your information can be shared.
-Everyone working for the Blackpool GRAND THEATRE is subject to the common-law duty of confidentiality.
+Everyone working for the Blackpool’s Grand Theatre is subject to the common-law duty of confidentiality.
 Information provided in confidence will only be used for the purposes advised and consented to by the service user, unless it is required or permitted by the law.